 “The investigation results showed that there is around 100.000 microplastics per Km2, a similar density as the famous ‘trash islands’ in the Pacific Ocean.
 The main goal of the documentary is to give visibility to the plastic pollution problem and create awareness about the huge amount of waste that we generate and ends in our seas.”

 Check out GK’s next screening of the short documentary at Outdoor by ISPO this week!

 Brands for Good X Outdoor By ISPO

 This week, Europes largest outdoor trade fair went live!

 Starboard has been welcomed to offset the electricity usage of the Outdoor By ISPO through the introduction from Brands For Good.
 Not only did we collaborate on this first step together but Outdoor by ISPO has worked so hard this year to reach bring everyone in line with their sustainability goals!
 Each step they are making is helping us all work together to protect the natural environment around us.

 A key consumer aspect of reducing their impact is through their strong commitment between their catering stands at the event, where no plastic is allowed to be used anymore, at all.
 With further steps, ensuring that the bare minimum of carpets and almost no single-use plastic is being used.
-Overall, Outdoor By ISPO has an approach to sustainability to include everyone who is involved with the event to get on board with initiatives which run from short all the way through to long term.
+Overall, Outdoor By ISPO has an approach to sustainability to include everyone who is involved with the event to get on board with initiatives that run from short all the way through to the long term.
 Starting with pledges from all stakeholders, giving them a call to action to act now.